DimoDimov/movies/README.md

 10. GitHub account - https://github.com/DimoDimov/movies

 Steps to Follow To Run The Project:

-1. Copy the project to a project directory
+1. Copy the project to a project directory.

-2. Operating System:

-2.1 If you are using Windows leave it like this

-2.2 If you are using Unix based OS edit the “package.json” and replace the line

-"postinstall": "bash -c 'node_modules/protractor/bin/webdriver-manager update'"

-With

-"postinstall": "node_modules/protractor/bin/webdriver-manager update"
+2. Make sure npm is up to date – Start Git Bash terminal and copy the following “npm update -g npm”
+3. Install Grunt globally – Start Git Bash terminal and copy the following “npm install -g grunt-cli”
+4. Install Protractor globally – Start Git Bash terminal and copy the following “npm install -g protractor”

-3. Open Git bash terminal and run the command “npm install” – to instal npm modules
+5. Open Git bash terminal and run the command “npm install” – to instal npm modules, bower modules will install automatically.
+Selenium will check to updates automatically.
+All necessary libraries will be copied to the project.

-4. Run the command “bower install” – to instal bower components

-5. Run the command “grunt update-frontendlibs” – to update the front end libraries

-6. Run the command “grunt rebuild” – to rebuild the project
+6. Start two Git Bash terminals from the project directory.

-7. Run the command “grunt start” – to start the server
+7. Run the command “grunt start” – to start the server from the first Git Bash terminal.

-8. Open another Git bash terminal and Run the command “grunt test” – to start all the tests (for e2e testing we need to have the server up)
+8. From the second Git Bash terminal run the command “grunt test” – to start all the tests.
+9. Code coverage of the test – summary on the console.
+The complete reports are in ‘test-coverage’ folder

+Approach
+	Back end - as no documentation was provided regarding how to handle the bad requests – wheather to handle the errors silentley or to show error messages, I decide to silently handle the bad requests and return any valid result if possible.
+I believe this approach is more challenging.
+	Front end – the restrictions applied in the front end layer will not allow inappropriate requests to be send.

+Approach
+	Back end - as no documentation was provided regarding how to handle the bad requests – wheather to handle the errors silentley or to show error messages, I decide to silently handle the bad requests and return any valid result if possible.
+I believe this approach is more challenging.
+	Front end – the restrictions applied in the front end layer will not allow inappropriate requests to be send.

 Structure